hoiast/ExoSim/README.md

 - **Export options for light curves**.
 Beautiful measurements are meant to be shared.
 Download your light curve plots as PNG images and send them to everyone;
 - **Multi-language support**.
 I would love to add more language options myself, but you are free to do it by following the simple instructions under the `i18n` folder.

-This project is build upon some technologies and libraries:
+This project is built upon some technologies and libraries:

 - [Vue.js](https://vuejs.org/) framework with the [Primevue](https://primefaces.org/primevue/) UI library for a fast and reactive user interface.
 - [Three.js](https://threejs.org/) library for building 3D scenes.
 Its math utility tools were also used for some linear algebra operations required in the simple, but home brewed, physics engine used in this project.